Oukaishen/PaperNotes/Generative Adversarial Nets.md

 In this part, I want to introduce the GAN to you without any detailed mathematics.

 First of all, GAN, as stated in its name, is a generative model.
 You may ask, why we need generative model or what it can give us.
-Informally, generative model has the ability to create **"new samples"** that are similar to the origin sample.
+Informally, generative model has the ability to create **"new samples"** that are similar to the origin samples.

 For example, in normal Machine Learning an Deep Learning scenario, we are often provided some samples and asked make a model to handle them.
 But what if the task changes to generate some similar samples based on the given sample?
 I.e. we need more pictures that similar to the CIFAR10.
 Then GAN can help.